Sewer Gas Lamp is a Grade II listed building in the North Tyneside local planning authority area, England. First listed on 19 January 2012. Lamp.

 Description

-The standard is of fluted cast iron with a curved glass lantern; the lantern is supported by four ornamental brackets and it has a high valve to the domed canopy; there is a ladder rest at the top, which also supports the hinged top of the hood when open for cleaning or maintenance.
-The lamp has a cast-iron base plate reading: 'J.E.WEBBS PATENT SEWER GAS DESTRUCTOR' and 'WEBB LAMP Co.
+This is an early 20th-century sewer gas lamp.
+The lamp features a standard made of fluted cast iron, topped with a curved glass lantern.
+The lantern is held up by four ornamental brackets and includes a high valve at the domed canopy.
+At the top, there is a ladder rest that also supports the hinged top of the hood when it is opened for cleaning or maintenance.
+The cast-iron base plate is inscribed with 'J.E.WEBBS PATENT SEWER GAS DESTRUCTOR' and 'WEBB LAMP Co.
 LIMITED BIRMINGHAM'.
-The lantern head bears the name 'SUGG'.
+The lantern head is marked with the name 'SUGG'.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.